Do you ever wake up on the weekend and wish you could have a tasty meal to start the day, but without putting in a ton of work?

 - 4 tablespoons unsalted butter, melted

-- 1 (28-ounce) can diced tomatoes, drained and patted dry
+- 2 cups freshly diced, seeded tomatoes (or one 28-ounce can diced tomatoes, drained and patted dry)

-- 4 cups cheddar cheese (**I prefer raw cheddar)
+- 4 cups shredded cheddar cheese (about 16 ounces)

 - 6 large eggs

 - Stir until incorporated and season well with sea salt.
-Spread the mixture in a 9×13 baking dish and cover with parchment paper and then with foil (I do this so the foil doesn’t touch the food).
-(At this point, you can place the dish in the refrigerator and then bake in the morning.)
+Spread the mixture in a 9-by-13-inch baking dish and cover with foil.

-- Bake for 30 minutes and then remove the foil and parchment.
-Bake an additional 15 minutes until the top is crispy.
+- Bake for 30 minutes.
+Remove the foil and bake for an additional 15 minutes, until the top is crispy.

-- Remove the baking dish from the oven and, using a ladle, press 6 indentations into the bread mixture.
+- Remove the baking dish from the oven.
+Using a ladle, press 6 evenly-spaced indentations into the bread mixture.
 Crack an egg into each indentation.

 - Return the dish to the oven and bake for about 15 minutes until eggs are set, but yolks are still runny.
 Serve immediately.